MagnifiqueUwizeye01/HousingRentalSystem/README.md

 ## Housing Rental System

 A full-featured web application for managing housing rentals, built with HTML, CSS, JavaScript, and PHP.
-This system provides a platform where tenants can browse available houses/apartments and landlords can post, manage, and track their rental properties.
+This system provides a platform where tenants and property buyers can browse available houses/apartments and landlords can post, manage, and track their rental properties.

 📌 Features